Educator in the spotlight: Kellie Tom

 What is your professional background and career experience?

 I've been working in the childcare sector for the past 11 years and the last six years have been in Family Day care.

 What attracted you to a career in the early childhood sector?

 I was attracted to the idea of providing and caring for children in their early learning years and being able to have an impact on our future generation.

 What does a 'normal' day look like for you?

 Busy!
-My service offers before and after school care.
-So we start early with individual learning experiences for our "schoolies" before driving them to school.
-My service is all about fun and learning through play and our daily focus is often on messy play, the kids love being outside in our mud kitchen, and water play, and I have a child focused play space with individually tailored activities to keep our little minds active.
+My service offers before and after school care, so we start early with individual learning experiences for our 'schoolies' before driving them off to school.
+My service is all about fun and learning through play and our daily focus is often on messy play.
+The kids love being outside in our mud kitchen, and water play, and I have a child focused play space with individually tailored activities to keep our little minds active.